microsoft/semantic-kernel/samples/apps/copilot-chat-app/scripts/README.md

 ```bash
 ./Start.sh YOUR_CLIENT_ID YOUR_TENANT_ID YOUR_API_KEY
 ```
 Note that this script starts `CopilotChatApi.exe` as a background process.
-Be sure to clean it up when you are finished.
+Be sure to terminate it when you are finished.